mjordan/islandora_solution_pack_xml/README.md

 This solution pack provides well-understood tools for ingesting and viewing XML OBJ files in Islandora.
 These files could be TEI, EAD, DocBook, SVG, or locally defined XML.
 It is simpler than Islandora Feeds because:

 * It offers only a very rudimentary way of editing an XML file - just a plain text area.
-If users need to modify an XML file using more sophisticated tools, they must edit the object's OBJ XML datastream outside of Islandora and replace the datastream using the "Replace" provided within the object's Datastreams tab.
+Users who need to modify an XML file using more sophisticated tools must download the object's OBJ XML datastream, edit it outside of Islandora, and upload it using the "Replace" link provided within the object's Datastreams tab.
+The editing feature in this module is intended for fixing typos, etc. and performs no well-formedness checking or validation on the edited XML content.
 * It does not generate any derivatives.
 However, the 'modules' subdirectory contains an example module that illustrates how you would generate derivatives.

 Users may upload a thumbnail image and default XSLT stylesheet for each XML object.
 Objects managed by this solution pack can also have a MODS datastream just like other Islandora objects do.